 Bowel cancer is the fourth most common cancer in England and the second biggest cancer killer.
-Every year over 34,000 people are diagnosed with bowel cancer in the country and around 13,000 people die from the disease.
+Every year nearly 35,500 people are diagnosed with bowel cancer in the country and more than 13,600 people die from the disease.
 However bowel cancer is treatable and curable especially if diagnosed early.

 We undertake a range of activities in England as part of our work to save lives and improve the quality of life for all those affected by bowel cancer.

 We raise awareness

 Volunteers in England, who've been affected by bowel cancer in some way, deliver online bowel cancer awareness talks to workplaces and community groups, helping people to understand the signs, symptoms, and risk factors, as well as the importance of screening.
 Find out more and book a talk.

 Our training courses equip healthcare professionals with the confidence to spread awareness messages and the knowledge and skills to support professional practice.
 Find out more.

 Working together with people affected by bowel cancer and the clinical and research community, we campaign to improve early diagnosis and access to best treatment and care in England.
 The key areas we campaign on include:

 - Championing early diagnosis by calling for vital improvements to the bowel cancer screening programme; and ensuring the NHS has enough staff to carry out endoscopy tests that diagnose the disease

 - Securing better outcomes for younger people with bowel cancer through our Never Too Young campaign.
 This includes campaigning for better identification and management of people with Lynch syndrome, a genetic condition that increases the risk of developing bowel cancer at a younger age